 What Is the Difference Between a Service Dog and Therapy, Emotional Support or Companion Dog?

-A service dog must be individually trained to perform work or tasks directly related to the handler’s disability, while a therapy and emotional support dog merely provides comfort to an individual in some fashion.
+A service dog must be individually trained to perform work or tasks directly related to the handler’s disability, while a therapy and emotional support dog merely provides comfort and coping assistance to an individual in some fashion.
 Therapy dogs are often the pets of the therapist or psychiatric personnel of the particular institution or hospital where they bring comfort.
 Therapy and emotional support dogs are allowed in housing under the Fair Housing Act (FHA), but are not permitted in public places as are service dogs.

-Companion animals not individually trained to perform any specific kind of task.
+Companion animals are not individually trained to perform any specific kind of task.
 Instead, the principal service that companion animals provide is simply that—companionship.
 While service animals are trained to behave flawlessly in public, companion animals may or may not be as well-behaved.
 As a result, companion animals are virtually indistinguishable from the family pet.